squarepupil/website-pages/src/pages/comparisons.md

 ultimately responsible for the child's education, while at Sudbury schools, that responsibility rests squarely with the child.

-. . .STUDENT GOVERNMENTS IN TRADITIONAL SCHOOLS?
+### ... student governments in traditional schools?

 Sudbury School Meetings are similar to student governments only in that they are composed of students.
 But the School Meeting is a participatory democracy, where every student and staff member has the option of a direct vote in every decision made.
 Student governments are representative -- students are chosen to represent the larger student body.
 More importantly, student governments are hardly ever given real power over substantive issues.
 Elected positions serve primarily as symbols of status, popularity, and "leadership potential" for college admissions purposes.
 The School Meeting decides who will be staff each year, how tuition will be spent, what each and every rule of the school will be, and who will be suspended or expelled for violation of those rules.
 Staff members are involved on an equal footing, arguing their positions with gusto.
 But they are also equally bound to the rules of the school.
 As a free majority, students experience real control over their lives at school, and real consequences if they fail to meet the responsibilities such control requires of them.
 That kind of government brings a community identity and sense of individual empowerment no token school government could hope to achieve.

-OK, So You're Sort of Like... is a publication of Fairhaven School Incorporated, a non-profit organization dedicated to supporting the Sudbury model of education in Maryland.
+**OK, So You're Sort of Like...** is a publication of Fairhaven School Incorporated, a non-profit organization dedicated to supporting the Sudbury model of education in Maryland.
 For more information on the school call 301-249-8060, e-mail them at staff@fairhavenschool.com, or check out their website at fairhavenschool.com.
 Fairhaven School welcomes racial, ethnic, and religious diversity and families of every composition.